uptime-com/uptime-private-location/README.md

    If you have `jq` installed, you can get pretty output as well:
    `docker exec <PID_OF_THE_RUNNING_CONTAINER> /home/uptime/status.sh | jq`

-### Reducing Memory Usage

-By default the container allocates 3 chrome browsers per available CPU for running transaction and page speed checks.
-If you have more than 2 CPUs allocated and/or you don't run large numbers of these checks on the private location, this may use more memory than necessary.

-It is possble to limit the number of chrome browsers allocated by setting the `UPTIME_AVAILABLE_CPU_CORES` environment variable via the docker run command used to start the container.
-For example:

-`--env UPTIME_AVAILABLE_CPU_CORES=2`

 ### Create a `backup.tgz` log file for troubleshooting